fxfactorial/brozip/README.md

 work on Windows as well but you will have to put in more effort although it should be fine if run under `cygwin` (I think)

+**NOTE** You might get a shared library error on Linux, like on Debian.
+This is most likely an issue with where your system looks for shared libraries.
+Do the following, edit your `/etc/ld.so.conf` and add `/usr/local/lib`, then as `root` run `ldconfig`.

 # brozip usage

 `brozip` keeps some common interfaces like other zipping utilities,